songjeongjun320/ASU_FURI_Project/README.md

 ---

 By applying this function, we filter out only the clearest images, selecting just three clean and usable images for storage.
 This not only results in a cleaner dataset but also reduces processing time by approximately half.
 As a result, we believe that the system can now update the website within 2 minutes when a container passes through the gate.

+Furthermore, we updated the logic to send the image path with the maximum variance to the backend.
+After YOLO detects the target object, the system stops processing once the object is no longer in the video.
+This change slightly increased the running time, but it allows for more accurate and clearer images.

+---

+### Next Update
+Our next update will focus on integrating AWS Textract to process the clearest images received from YOLO.
+These images will be uploaded to AWS for further analysis and storage, enhancing the overall efficiency and accuracy of our system.

 ---